 RV Renovation Costs Summary

 As you can see from the 5 examples above RV renovation costs can vary widely.
 Not only will the extent of the remodel influence price but also the type of RV you are remodeling.
 In most cases remodeling, a small vintage trailer will cost significantly less than a motorcoach.
+There are times when a renovation takes a plain Jane RV and turns it into a luxury travel trailer at a reasonable cost.

 You can save a lot of money on your RV renovation cost by doing some or all of the work yourself.
 However, if the work is beyond your expertise or you need specialized tools for the job you should consider hiring a qualified contractor.